mdjahidhasan009/DevOps_Note/AWS/aws_rds.md

 - **Granularity**: Down to the second
 - **New Instance**: Creates new RDS instance
 - **Use Cases**: Data corruption recovery, testing

+#### RDS Backups

+*   Automated backups:
+    *   Daily full backup of the database (during the backup window)
+    *   Transaction logs are backed-up by RDS every 5 minutes
+    *   => ability to restore to any point in time (from oldest backup to 5 minutes ago)
+    *   1 to 35 days of retention, set 0 to disable automated backups
+*   Manual DB Snapshots
+    *   Manually triggered by the user
+    *   Retention of backup for as long as you want
+*   Trick: in a stopped RDS database, you will still pay for storage.
+If you plan on stopping it for a long time, you should snapshot & restore instead

+## Amazon RDS Proxy

+*   Fully managed database proxy for RDS
+*   Allows apps to pool and share DB connections established with the database
+*   Improving database efficiency by reducing the stress on database resources (e.g., CPU, RAM) and minimize open connections (and timeouts)
+*   Serverless, autoscaling, highly available (multi-AZ)
+*   Reduced RDS & Aurora failover time by up 66%
+*   Supports RDS (MySQL, PostgreSQL, MariaDB, MS SQL Server) and Aurora (MySQL, PostgreSQL)
+*   No code changes required for most apps
+*   Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager
+*   RDS Proxy is never publicly accessible (must be accessed from VPC)

 ## RDS Instance Quick Setup